dcanadillas/consul-federation-gke/README.md

 > Note: This is not an official HashiCorp repositoiry and it is still a WIP...

 ## Consul Federation Context
-We can have deployed two application services in both Kubernetes clusters with Consul Federation enabled and Service Mesh, like the following:
+We can deploy application services in several Kubernetes clusters and use Consul Federation cluster capabilities and Service Mesh features to communicate registered services and work in a geo-failover scenario:

 ![Consul Service Mesh Federation](./docs/Consul-Services-Federation-Hashicups.png)

-The deployment architecture in GKE considering 3 nodes cluster, like you would deploy in this Terraform Configuration, would be represented in the following diagram:
+The deployment architecture in GKE considering 3 nodes clusters, like you would deploy in this Terraform Configuration, is shown in the following diagram:

 ![Consul 3 nodes GKE deployment](./docs/Consul-GKE-Deployment.png)